 MS in Journalism specializing in Photojournalism

 The Photojournalism program is an intense, hands-on, career-oriented sequence employing the latest technology.
-We are committed to educating well-rounded journalists with a full range of skills, so all students are required to take classes in news-writing and fundamentals of journalism as well as to obtain a strong foundation of liberal arts courses.
+We are committed to educating well-rounded journalists with a full range of skills, so all students are required to take classes in news-writing and fundamentals of journalism.

 The program curriculum requires students to acquire skills in the full range of media, including online, writing, video, and audio in addition to photography.
 These skills are then put to practical use in the creation of photo stories and multimedia productions.

 To gain admission to the master’s degree program, students must submit a portfolio of 20 photographs or an equivalent multimedia production in addition to the standard application materials.
-These materials may be submitted on disc, online, or in print, and should represent the best of the applicant’s recent work.
+These materials must be submitted online, and should represent the best of the applicant’s recent work.

 The Master of Science degree in Journalism with a specialization in Photojournalism consists of a minimum of 32 credits.
 In addition, the student is required to produce a thesis-length creative project that meets professional publication standards.

 - COM JO 525 Media Law and Ethics